Summer Quest Volunteer Job Description

-Volunteers are expected to commit to working 1 shift each week for 7 out of 9 weeks between June 22nd and August 22nd AND commit to attending a training session.
+Volunteers are expected to commit to working 1 shift each week for 7 out of 9 weeks between June 22nd thru August 22nd AND commit to attending a training session.

 Volunteers normally work a 2 or 3 hour shift once a week; additional hours may be available.